diana-ghm/Mars-Rover/README.md

 There are several options for running the progam...

 ---RUN IN AN IDE---
-You can run the Mars Rover program in an IDE, such as Intellij or Eclipse, by copying the contents of the folder (the src folder containing the 2 classes Rover.java and Mars_Rover.java as well as the index.txt file) into a new project or by opening the existing Mars Rover project.
+You can run the Mars Rover program in an IDE, such as Intellij or Eclipse, by copying the contents of the folder (the src folder containing the 2 classes Rover.java and Mars_Rover.java as well as the test classes) and also the contents of the index.txt file into a new project or by opening the existing Mars Rover project.

 ---COMPILE AND RUN ON THE COMMAND LINE---
 You can easily compile and run the program on the command line.
 You just need to change into the program directory into the "source" folder (src) and use the command: